isirode/word-guessing-game-multi-xterm/DEVELOPER.md

   - Study the possibility to add a plugin system
     - To handle the echo system, remove user system etc

+- Allow to reference the HTTPS remote host as the PeerJS server

 ## Info (parcel / typescript import pathing)

 https://parceljs.org/features/dependency-resolution/#tilde-specifiers